PrestaShopCorp/ps_mbo/README.md

 - Fork this repository
 - Create a branch from the version of MBO you want to patch
+  - You are a PrestaShop employee :
     - Install [MBO API and Vue server][mbo-api-and-vue] and follow instructions in the readme
     - On MBO root folder, copy .env.dist to .env and replace the values to the ones matching your environment
+  - You are an external contributor :
+    - Get the .env file from the last released module.
 - Package and install your module to your PrestaShop local shop
 - Make your changes and push to the branch on your fork
 - Create a pull request on the module's project (target the patched branch)